 I’ve always been inspired in my training by the words of Archilochus

 “We do not rise to the level of our expectations, we fall to the level of our training."

 With a background as a co-curricular education specialist, I’ve predominantly focused on delivering my ideas, experience and research on personal safety in self defence courses for older teenagers.

 About a decade ago I made the decision to start running Scenario Simulation Training for martial artists, medical professionals, security industry professionals, law enforcement and military personnel.

 I have been lucky enough to have gained international praise and recognition for the methodology I have chosen to employ and have taken this training to Canada at the request of a highly experienced law enforcement officer.
 I deliver lectures and seminars both in the UK and abroad.

-I first became interested in orientating my training and research towards Personal Safety and Conflict Management in about 1995, but it wasn’t until 1999 while researching for my PhD in Mediaeval History that I began to use my skill set to research in the field in earnest.
+I first became interested in orientating my training and research towards Personal Safety, Conflict Management and Self Defence in about 1995, but it wasn’t until 1999 while researching for my PhD in Mediaeval History that I began to use my skill set to research in the field in earnest.